 There comes a time when every good coffee maker reaches the end of its lifecycle and needs to be replaced.
 Even the most reliable and durable machines will eventually fail, and you’ll be faced with a decision: which coffee maker should I buy?
-This question isn’t a simple one, and we’ll leave the larger question for another article.
+This question is not a simple one, and we’ll leave the larger question for another article.
 In this guide, we’re going to discuss one important facet of buying a new coffee maker, one that is often overlooked…the carafe.

 The type of carafe that comes with a coffee maker is not the first thing people think about when they start shopping for a machine.
 Carafes aren’t flashy and exciting, and they don’t come with buttons and knobs, so it might seem like they’re not important.
 In reality, choosing the right carafe is an important element that has a surprisingly large impact on your coffee-making experience.
 Whether you should choose a glass carafe or a thermal carafe depends on how you intend to use your coffee maker.
 In this head-to-head article, we’re going to put both glass and thermal carafes under the microscope and tell you everything you need to know to choose the right type of carafe for you.
 Let’s dig into the great thermal vs glass carafe debate!

-Overview of Glass Carafes:
+Overview of Glass Carafes

 Glass carafes are the most common kind of carafe and what most coffee makers come with.
 A glass carafe is exactly what you would think, a carafe made of glass.
-There are a few different kinds of glass that coffee maker carafes can be made of, but the vast majority are heat resistant and shatterproof.
+There are a few different kinds of glass that coffee maker carafes can be made of, but the vast majority are heat-resistant and shatterproof.

 A common feature many countertop coffee makers have is a warming hot plate that sits under the pot to help keep your coffee hot for longer.
 We aren’t a big fan of these machines since hot plates tend to make coffee bitter if you leave the pot on them for too long.
 Still, they do keep coffee warm and are a nice feature to have if you’re the kind of coffee drinker that likes to make one pot and refill your mug throughout the morning.